ellaism/ellaism.org/comparison.md

 reaches 1 per block.

 The Ubiq development team is run by donations.
-This fact, combined with that it is advertised being no pre-mine, attracted some developers.
+This fact, combined with that it is advertised being no pre-mine, attracts some developers.

 ## Pirl